danmarris/Awesome-Random-Walks/README.md

 This is by no means an exhaustive list.

 <details>
-<summary>Click for the BibTeX entries for the following references</summary>
+<summary>Click here for the BibTeX entries for the following references </summary>
 <br>
 @article{montroll1965random,<br>
 &nbsp;&nbsp;&nbsp; title={Random walks on lattices.
 II}, <br>